-If you’re not sure about buying a laser printer this article can help you choose whether a laser printer is right for you.
+If you’re not sure whether a laser printer is right for you this article can help.
 When it comes to laser printers some may wonder what are the benefits?

 As someone who has repaired laser printer for over 25 years I’ve seen them at their best and worst.
 I’ve worked on them at schools, offices, factories, and homes.

 Most were good fits, some were not.
 Based on my experience as a service tech here are the advantages and disadvantages of a laser printer.